johnl5124/ACORobotics/README.md

 ## QoL, Future Updates and Extras
 - [ ] User-input GPIO reset
-- [ ] Ultrasonic burst and movement combined into one so they can run alongside
+- [ ] Ultrasonic burst and movement combined into one so they can run alongside (threading)

 ## Refactoring
 - [x] Integrate into Maven and sort dependacies